Is your Umbraco site running as efficiently as it could be?

-- Performance profiling (General profiling, Hot spots analytics, Hot spots fixes)
+- Performance profiling (general profiling, hot spots analytics, hot spots fixes).

 At the end of your Umbraco health check, you will receive a complete report about the status of your Umbraco website indicating any actions that may be required.

-Umbraco health check in action:
+Umbraco health check in action.

 One of our Umbraco health check clients is Day Out With The Kids, a website that has thousands of family day out ideas in the UK, including adventure activities and attractions and has more than 26 million site visitors per year.

-During peak traffic times, editors were not able to publish content and the back office was very slow.
-When the site could publish, the front end would grind to a halt for users...
+During peak traffic times, editors were not able to publish content; the backoffice was very slow.
+When the site could publish, the front-end would grind to a halt for users...

 Health check report- the results.